Jupiter is the latest EU Supercomputer, for researchers, industry and AI development.

 Future developments

-After its installation in the second half of 2024, JUPITER will be made available to the scientific community, industries, and the public sector across Europe.
+JUPITER is available to the scientific community, industries, and the public sector across Europe.
 Hundreds of applications will be run in areas such as climate change and weather forecasting, material science, bio-engineering, and training large language models.
-Jupiter will be accessible to startups across Europe to train and deploy generative AI models.
+Jupiter will support the future AI Factories.

 Impact

-Once operational JUPITER joins the existing supercomputers of the EuroHPC JU already in operation: MareNostrum in Spain, LEONARDO in Italy, LUMI in Finland, Discoverer in Bulgaria, MeluXina in Luxembourg, Vega in Slovenia, Karolina in Czechia, and Deucalion in Portugal – all combining to put a total of almost two billion billion calculations per second, thus confirming Europe as a world supercomputing power.
+JUPITER is one of the supercomputers of the EuroHPC JU already in operation: MareNostrum in Spain, LEONARDO in Italy, LUMI in Finland, Discoverer in Bulgaria, MeluXina in Luxembourg, Vega in Slovenia, Karolina in Czechia, and Deucalion in Portugal – all combining to put a total of almost two billion billion calculations per second, thus confirming Europe as a world supercomputing power.

 JEDI - the first module of the JUPITER supercomputer system ranked first in Green500 (list of the world’s top 500 greenest supercomputers)